ncatlab/nlab-content/pages/272.md

 AQFT axiomatises the _Heisenberg picture_ of [[quantum field theory]] as [[FQFT]] axiomatizes the _Schr&ouml;dinger picture_.

-The assignment of an _algebra of observables_ to a region of spacetime by a quantum field theory is formalized as a co-flabby co-[[presheaf]] of [[algebra|algebras]] on spacetime which satisfies a certain _locality_ axiom with respect to the Lorentzian structure of spacetime:
+The assignment of an _algebra of observables_ to a region of spacetime by a quantum field theory is formalized by the [[Haag-Kastler axioms]]: from the [[nPOV]] we may think of these as concerning co-flabby co-[[presheaf]] of [[algebra|algebras]] on spacetime which satisfies a certain _locality_ axiom with respect to the Lorentzian structure of spacetime:

 * locality: algebras assigned to spacelike separated regions commute with each other when embedded into any joint superalgebra.

 Such a local co-flabby co-presheaf of algebra is called a [[local net]].
 There exist the following variations of the axioms for such a situation, depending on whether one talks about QFT proper on Lorentian manifolds, or on their "Euclidean" version, sometimes identified with statistical field theory.

 * Lorentzian signature